 You are advised to complete all undergraduate prerequisites before applying to graduate programs because you will be assessed tuition at the highest level to which you are currently admitted.
-You will be charged undergraduate tuition for courses taken at the 300-, 400-, and 500-levels if you are not yet enrolled at the graduate level.
+You will be charged undergraduate tuition for courses taken at the 500-level and below if you are not yet enrolled at the graduate level.
 However, once you are enrolled at the graduate level, you will be charged graduate tuition for all courses taken, regardless of level.
-A separate fee of \$30 is charged for each undergraduate and graduate application.